Softlr/Selenium.WebDriver.Extensions/README.md

 ```

 #### jQuery variable name
-When you create a jQuery selector using By helper class the resulting selector will use jQuery as library variable.
-If you site is using a different variable name for this purpose you can also customize this behavior.
+When you create a jQuery selector using `By` helper class the resulting selector will use `jQuery` as library variable name.
+If you site is using a different variable name for this purpose you can pass this value as an optional parameter.

 ```csharp
 var driver = new ChromeDriver();